2003-2005 Yamaha AR210 Specs and Review [Video]

 These extra features added 54 pounds of weight to the boat, increasing the dry weight to 2206 pounds.

-It’s also good to know that due to its wakeboard tower, the AR210 measured 9 feet 10 inches in height on the trailer.
+It’s also good to know that due to its wakeboard tower, the AR measured 9 feet 10 inches in height on the trailer.
 (In contrast, its overall height without the tower was only 5’11”.)

 Engine and Propulsion